 Prostate Cancer Symptoms, Causes, and Treatment

 Being diagnosed with any disease can be scary.
-But with early detection and proper treatment over 90% of men diagnosed with prostate cancer survive, which serves as a reminder to men to keep an eye on their body for possible changes to their health.
+But with early detection and proper treatment over 90% of men diagnosed with prostate cancer survive, which serves as a reminder to men to be vigilant and respond to any changes to their health

 To understand this disease, it is important to know about the prostate itself: The prostate is a walnut-sized organ, which is located in front of a man’s rectum and below the bladder.
 Part of the reproductive system, it helps produce semen.

 What is Prostate Cancer?

 Prostate cancer occurs when the cells in the gland grow uncontrollably, leading to a malignant tumour.
 According to the Irish Cancer Society, prostate cancer is the most common male cancer in Ireland.

 One in eight men will be affected by the disease and more than 3,500 men are diagnosed with prostate cancer yearly.
 However, treatment advances such as brachytherapy means prostate cancer also has one of the best survival rates of all cancers.
 Brachytherapy is available at:

 - Age: Men over 50 years old have an increased risk of prostate cancer

 - Family history: There is an increased risk if a family member had prostate cancer

 - Genetic changes: A small percentage of cases of prostate cancer are due to gene changes such as the BRCA mutations and Lynch syndrome